01. Alcoholic perfumes

 Another type of perfume, less common than alcoholic perfumes, are oily perfumes.
 They use oil as a composition carrier - most often sweet almond, sesame or wheat germ oil.
 It is the ideal perfume for very dry and ultra-sensitive skin, it will act as a real moisturizing remedy.
 The touch is dry and particularly appreciable.
 The only problem with this type of perfume is its olfactory panel.
 In fact, the list of fragrant components that mix uniformly with the oil is short and the olfactory field of oily perfumes is thus restricted.
 This is why at Bon Parfumeur we have not retained oily perfumes in the carte blanche entrusted to our perfumers.

 At Bon Parfumeur, we have opted for exclusively alcoholic eaux de parfum which, more widespread, offer a wide range of olfactory creations.
 Our eaux de parfum are thus available in 3 formats: travel size (15ml), 30mL and 100mL.
-More recently we have also worked on solid perfumes available in two sized scented candles: 70g and 180g, scented solid soaps and hand cream.
+More recently we have also worked on solid perfumes available in two sizes of scented candles: 70g and 180g, scented solid soaps and hand cream.
 We can also differentiate different families of perfumes among our 28 fragrances.